dart-lang/language/working/macros/feature-specification.md

   by design.
 The new features are being exposed only by the new SDK and are not available to older SDKs.

-  Since this is only a patch release, all existing packages that depend on this package (with a standard version constraint) will support it already, so no work is required on macro authors' part to work with the new Dart SDK.
+  Since this is only a minor release, all existing packages that depend on this package (with a standard version constraint) will support it already, so no work is required on macro authors' part to work with the new Dart SDK.